Maxim-Mazurok/google-api-typings-generator/gapi.client.firebaseappcheck-v1beta/readme.md

 await gapi.client.firebaseappcheck.oauthClients.exchangeAppAttestAttestation({ app: "app",  });

 /*
+Validates a debug token secret that you have previously created using CreateDebugToken.
+If valid, returns an AppCheckToken.
+Note that a restrictive quota is enforced on this method to prevent accidental exposure of the app to abuse.
+*/
+await gapi.client.firebaseappcheck.oauthClients.exchangeDebugToken({ app: "app",  });

+/*
 Generates a challenge that protects the integrity of an immediately following call to ExchangeAppAttestAttestation or ExchangeAppAttestAssertion.
 A challenge should not be reused for multiple calls.
 */
 await gapi.client.firebaseappcheck.oauthClients.generateAppAttestChallenge({ app: "app",  });